modin-project/modin/docs/developer/architecture.rst

 operations for different columns, e.g. ``fillna`` with a dictionary.

-This abstraction separates the actual data movement and function application from the Dataframe layer to keep the Dataframe API small and separately optimize the data movement and metadata management.
+This abstraction separates the actual data movement and function application from the Dataframe layer to keep the Core Dataframe API small and separately optimize the data movement and metadata management.

 Partition